rhinobase/raftyui/apps/docs/pages/components/search-field.md

 ## Read Only

-Pass the `isReadOnly` prop to make search-field Read Only
+Pass the `isReadOnly` prop to make search-field Read Only.

 ```jsx
 <SearchField isReadOnly />